 Damage to the Dentures

 Partial dentures need to be cleaned every day to remove plaque and food particles.
-That cleaning must be done carefully because dentures are fragile.
+That cleaning must be done carefully, because dentures are fragile.
 If you drop your dentures or handle them too roughly, the metal framework could become bent.
-The dentures' replacement teeth could become chipped, cracked or broken.
+The dentures' replacement teeth could also become chipped, cracked or broken.

 If your dentures get damaged, don't try to fix them by yourself.
 The American Dental Association (ADA) warns that DIY denture repair can cause further damage and even ruin the dentures.
 At-home repairs can also be hazardous to your health.
 Over-the-counter glues may contain dangerous chemicals that shouldn't be used on dentures, the ADA cautions.
 If your dentures become damaged, visit your dentist right away.

 People with allergies to nickel or other metals may have reactions to the metal framework that holds their partial dentures in place.
 An article published in the Journal of International Society of Preventive & Community Dentistry explains that nickel allergies may cause a burning sensation in the mouth.
 Other symptoms include swollen gums and numbness.

 See your dentist if you're concerned about metal allergies.
 Metal-free partial dentures, which are made of thermoplastic resin, may be a more suitable option.
 These dentures are secured with resin clasps rather than a metal framework.

 Denture slippage is a common denture problem.
 New dentures take time to get used to, and when you first get dentures, you may notice them slipping out of place when you talk or eat.
 If the dentures continue slipping, there may be a fit issue that needs to be adjusted by your dentist.
 For example, the metal framework or resin clasps may not fit snugly enough to hold the dentures in place.